LiquidBlast/qtradio-documentation/README.md

 More endpoints soon TM

 WIP endpoints will most likely be unstable and may crash at any time.
-Don't use the metadata on any stream apart from the main one, th eothers are incorrect.
+Don't use the metadata on any stream apart from the main one, the others are incorrect.